 - Christmas (25 December)

-At this time, New Year was celebrated on the first of these, Lady Day (which commemorates the visit of the Archangel Gabriel to Mary, letting her know that she'll be the mother of Christ).
-To us it's an odd time to have a new year but there are two good reasons.
+At this time, New Year was celebrated on 25 March - Lady Day (which commemorates the visit of the Archangel Gabriel to Mary, letting her know that she'll be the mother of Christ).
+To us, it's an odd time to have a new year but there are two good reasons.
 First, it's close to the spring equinox when the days and nights are roughly equal.
-And second, it's at the start of a farming season ... so if someone is moving to a new plot of land, it's a good time to start and to settle with the landowner.l
+And second, it's at the start of a farming season ... so if someone is moving to a new plot of land, it's a good time to start and to settle with the landowner.

-By this point, the calendars are out of sync by 11 days.
-So to adjust, when the calendar comes into effect, Wednesday 2 September is followed by Thursday 14 September.
+By this point, the calendars were out of sync by 11 days.
+So to adjust, when the calendar came into effect, Wednesday 2 September was followed by Thursday 14 September.